howardroark/pollinate/README.md

 In order to better understand the value of this endeavor, we will answer the three questions of [The Coder's Catechism](https://github.com/codingcoop/coders-catechism).
+(This catechism is also a work in progress concept.)

 #### What pre-existing ideas does this project build upon?